-On July 18, 1913, while thousands throng the streets to watch the Potlatch Days festival parade, soldiers and sailors, aided by civilians, ransack the headquarters of the Industrial Workers of World (IWW) and the Socialist Party.
+On July 18, 1913, while thousands throng Seattle streets to watch the Potlatch Days festival parade, soldiers and sailors, aided by civilians, ransack the local headquarters of the Industrial Workers of World (IWW) and the Socialist Party.
 They also begin to trash a mission in the mistaken belief that it is an IWW branch.

 The events were precipitated by a melee on July 17, 1913, in which three soldiers and two sailors confronted an IWW street speaker and were assailed by the crowd.
 The Seattle Times, under the flamboyant publisher Alden Blethen (1845-1915), combined this event with a patriotic speech given at the same time by Secretary of the Navy Josephus Daniels.
 The resultant article had the effect of whipping up sentiment against the IWW and Socialists, and against Mayor George Cotterill (1865-1958) for his policy of allowing "anarchist" street speakers.

 The following night, on July 18, the rioters, seeking revenge for the previous night's attack, planned their assault while police were busy with the Potlatch parade crowd.
 The headquarters of the Socialists at 5th Avenue and Virginia Street and those of the IWW at Occidental Avenue and Washington Street were sacked.
 Literature and furnishings, including two pianos, were piled in the street and set on fire.
 At 4th Avenue and Pike Street a Socialist news stand owned by Millard Price was demolished.
 Windows were broken and other property destroyed.